cypress-io/cypress-documentation/source/guides/guides/command-line.md

 ## `cypress version`

-Equivalent: `cypress --version`, `cypress -v`

-Output both the versions of the installed Cypress binary application and NPM module.
+Output both the versions of the installed Cypress binary application and the NPM module.
-In most cases they will be the same, but could be different if you have installed a different version of the NPM package and for some reason could not install the matching binary.
+In most cases they will be the same, but they could be different if you have installed a different version of the NPM package and for some reason could not install the matching binary.

 ```shell
 cypress version